Send a cover letter, resume and three (3) professional references from past supervisors, to firstname.lastname@example.org

 If you are chosen for this position, a background check will be required.
 Full details regarding the background check are available here.

 Working hours for this position consist of a 7.5 hour period exclusive of a 1/2 or 1 hour lunch.
 Specific hours will be assigned at the onset of employment.
-In this position, the employee will be required to work two evenings per week, agreed upon at the onset of employment.
+In this position, the employee will be required to work one evening per week, to be agreed upon at the onset of employment.
 The employee may be required to work additional evening or weekend hours.
 The employee has the option to work these additional hours, in addition to or in lieu of regular hours.
-This is an on campus position that will work with students both in person and remotely.
+This is an on-campus position that will work with students both in person and remotely.

 Position requires occasional local travel; employee must have access to transportation.